WSKP (AM)

 WSKP (1180 kHz) is an AM radio station licensed to Hope Valley, Rhode Island.
 The station is owned by John Fuller's Red Wolf Broadcasting Corporation and airs an oldies radio format.
-WSKP operates as part of the "Kool Radio" simulcast, along with 990 WNTY in Southington, Connecticut (near Hartford), and formerly with 1270 WACM in Springfield, Massachusetts.
+WSKP operates as part of the "Kool Radio" simulcast, along with 990 WNTY in Southington, Connecticut.

-WSKP is a daytimer AM station.
-By day, it broadcasts at 1,800 watts and at 1,000 watts during critical hours.
+WSKP is a daytimer AM station, it broadcasts at 1,800 watts and at 1,000 watts during critical hours.
 As 1180 AM is a clear channel frequency reserved for Class A station WHAM in Rochester, New York, WSKP must sign off the air at night.
-Programming can still be heard around the clock on the HD3 digital subchannel of 106.5 WBMW in Pawcatuck, Connecticut, as well as FM translators W282CB at 104.3 FM in Hope Valley and W283BW at 104.5 FM in New London, Connecticut.
+Programming can still be heard on the HD3 subchannel of 106.5 WBMW in Pawcatuck, Connecticut, as well as FM translators W282CB at 104.3 FM in Hope Valley and W283BW at 104.5 FM in New London, Connecticut.

 History

 The station signed on October 5, 1985, as WJJF, a country music station.
 It was started by John J. Fuller, now owner of Red Wolf Broadcasting.
 The "JJF" in the call reflected Fuller's initials.
 WJJF's studio and transmitter were located on the Fuller Farm at 26 Woody Hill Road in Hope Valley.
 The transmitter still exists there.

 Fuller sold WJJF to Charles River Broadcasting, owner of several classical music stations in New England (including WCRI on Block Island, WCRB in Boston, and WFCC-FM on Cape Cod), in 2002.
 Charles River Broadcasting continued the country music format (making it the company's second non-classical station, after classic rock-formatted WKPE-FM on Cape Cod) until July 2004, when the call letters were changed to WCNX and the station temporarily left the air for tower replacement.
 Prior to being assigned in Rhode Island, the call letters were used by what is now WMRD in Middletown, Connecticut.
 WCNX returned that August with an all-news format provided by CNN Headline News; the Headline News simulcast was eventually phased out (as with most of the network's radio affiliates) in favor of talk shows.